clemsadand/amlas/README.md

 The goal of this project is to build a recommender system that suggests movies to users based on their past ratings.
 The system uses a latent factor model, which represents users and items (movies) in a shared latent feature space.
 The model learns user and item vectors, as well as biases, to predict ratings and make recommendations.
 It is trained on a [MovieLens dataset](https://files.grouplens.org/datasets/movielens/ml-25m.zip).

+The attached notebooks 3 and 4 provide an overview of how the recommender system works.

 ## Model Description

 ### Latent Factor Model